DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Supplementary Technical Details

 For the parameters in the table, $p[0]$ represents the first dimension, $p[1]$ represents the second dimension.
 If $p[0] > p[1]$, the larger the parameter, the simpler it is.
 The curriculum design is as follows:

 \paragraph{Detailed parameters of different terrains.} For all terrains, we add base roughness to make the ground undulating.
-The height of the ground is between $ height = random(-0.05,0.05)*difficulty$.
-Difficulty increases with the terrain level.
-To ensure a more robust evaluation and minimize random effects, we increase the single terrain length to 18m and set each multi-terrain segment to 9m.
+The height of the ground is between $\text{random}(-0.02,0.02)\times \text{Difficulty}$.
+The difficulty increases with terrain level.
+Notably, prior research typically used test terrains longer than 4m \cite{xie2025humanoid} and 8m \cite{wang2025beamdojo} for single terrains.
+To ensure a more robust evaluation and minimize random effects, we increase the test terrain length to 10m.

-The six Single-Terrains' specific parameters are shown in Table \ref{bench:single_p}.
-For the \textit{Gap}, the Size\_range represents the platform that robots can stand, the gap robots need to cross is $[0.2,0.3]$.
-For the \textit{Parkour}, the Height\_range will not use the curriculum, it is the range of the parkour height.
+The five Single-Terrains' specific parameters are shown in Table \ref{bench:single_p}.
+For the \textit{Gap}, the Size Range represents the platform that robots can stand, the gap robots need to cross is $[0.2,0.3]$.

-For the \textbf{Multi-Terrain}, they are composed of Single-Terrains, the parameters of a single terrain are shown in the Table \ref {bench:single_p}.
-In addition, Multi-Terrains have platform sizes at the junction, representing the flat part between the two terrains for transition.
-The platform size has a curriculum design, the parameter is $[1.0,0.0]$.